Monday 7 May 2018

 Prior to reaching the summit, we passed a member of Aberdyfi Mountain Rescue who was issuing instructions such as 'clear this area' and 'secure any loose articles' which could only mean one thing - the Coastguard helicopter was due any moment.

 While I am no expert on the subject, nor a member of an MRT team, I do have an interest in the topic and know full well that the Sikorsky helicopters the Coastguard use can create an immense downwash as they hover close-by.
-We retreated to a safe distance and waited in anticipation for its arrival.
+We retreated to a safe distance and waited in anticipation of its arrival.
 FYI - the subject of the callout had suffered a leg injury and seemed in good spirits rather than a more serious case.

 The helicopters used these days are heard before they are seen as they thud up and down the Welsh valleys and it wasn't until it loomed right over the summit that we saw just how close it was going to be.
 After hovering for a moment, a doctor was winched down before the helicopter completed a few circuits and returned to lower a stretcher.
 Once the casualty was secured, they were winched aboard and whisked off to Minffordd.
 While I would never wish the circumstances on anyone, it was a fascinating 45 minutes.